 The breast is also composed of milk-making and transporting milk ducts, which expand and branch out during pregnancy as a woman’s body is flooded with various hormones.

-Each lactating breast has between twelve and twenty sections radiating from the nipple which are known as lobes.
-These lobe sections are made up of smaller lobules. #SaCute
+Each lactating breast has between 12 and 20 sections radiating from the nipple which are known as lobes.
+These lobe sections are made up of smaller lobules.

 Lobules contain the milk-making part of the breasts.
 Lobules are made up of little clusters of expandable balloon-like structures called breast alveoli and are connected to a common milk duct.
 During pregnancy, progesterone causes these alveoli to bud and expand outward toward the chest wall, in readiness for breastfeeding.